dwyl/elixir-pre-commit/README.md

 [pre_commit_hook](https://hex.pm/packages/pre_commit_hook) for Elixir.

 We wanted something which was configurable with your own mix commands and just in Elixir, so we created our own module.
+This module will only work with git versions 2.13 and above.

 The first step will be to add this module to your mix.exs.